Euclidean geometry: Pons asinorum

 The pons asinorum (bridge of asses) states that in isosceles triangles the angles at the base equal one another, and, if the equal straight lines are produced further, then the angles under the base equal one another.
 Its name may be attributed to its frequent role as the first real test in the Elements of the intelligence of the reader and as a bridge to the harder propositions that followed.
 It might also be so named because of the geometrical figure's resemblance to a steep bridge that only a sure-footed donkey could cross.

 Congruence of triangles

-Congruence of triangles is determined by specifying two sides and the angle between them (SAS), two angles and the side between them (ASA) or two angles and a corresponding adjacent side (AAS).
-Specifying two sides and an adjacent angle (SSA), however, can yield two distinct possible triangles unless the angle specified is a right angle.
+Four congruence configurations: SAS, ASA, AAS, and the ambiguous SSA case (bottom right), which can yield two distinct triangles.

+The two figures on the left are congruent; the third is similar to them; the last is neither.
+Congruence alters location and orientation but preserves distance and angles — properties known as invariants.

-Triangles are congruent if they have all three sides equal (SSS), two sides and the angle between them equal (SAS), or two angles and a side equal (ASA) (Book I, propositions 4, 8, and 26).
-Triangles with three equal angles (AAA) are similar, but not necessarily congruent.
-Also, triangles with two equal sides and an adjacent angle are not necessarily equal or congruent.
+Triangles are congruent if they satisfy any of the following (Book I, propositions 4, 8, and 26):